-Legislation to keep the Claude Moore Colonial Farm operating and open to the public has been introduced by Congresswoman Barbara Comstock (10th, VA) and co-sponsored by Congressman Donald Young (AK).
+Legislation to keep the Claude Moore Colonial Farm operating and open to the public has been passed out of committee and now needs to pass in the House.

 We need your help

-Support Legislation to Save the Farm by contacting your local Representative and/or Senator to urge support and expedited passage of H.R.
-5201
+Support Bipartisan Legislation to Save the Farm by contacting your Senator to urge introduce and pass a companion bill to H.R.
+6678

 Voice Your Support on Social Media: Post your support of the Farm on Facebook, Instagram, Twitter, NextDoor, the Patch and other media sources.